yaquawa/laravel-email-reset/readme.md

 $user->resetEmail('new_email@example.com');
 ```

-If you want to change the email content, you can do something like this in your `AppServiceProvider.php`.
+If you want to change the email contents, you can do something like this in your `AppServiceProvider.php`.

 ```php
 namespace App\Providers;